pavel-perina/rtc_set/README.md

 It clears RTC alarms and resets interrupt as well.

+Anyways, don't expect that 1$ RTC from China are real DS323X, at least they are far from this datasheet specifications:
+* Accuracy ±2ppm from 0°C to +40°C
+* Accuracy ±3.5ppm from -40°C to +85°C

 ## Installation / Dependencies

 Program needs Python with PySerial library installed.
 Installing PySerial is easy.